 Traditionally in the UK and in Ireland, the man proposes to the woman with an engagement ring.
 He puts it on to the fourth finger of her left hand, known as ‘the ring finger’.

 In the UK, women normally wear their engagement ring ‘on top’ of the wedding ring, meaning that the wedding ring is placed on the finger first.
-The reason is an old British superstition which states that a wedding ring must never be taken off.
+The reason for this is an old British superstition which states that a wedding ring must never be taken off.

 During the wedding ceremony the bride puts her engagement ring temporarily on their right hand.
 This leaves the left hand free for the wedding ring.

 The UK wedding ring tradition is thought to have come from the ancient Romans.
-They had inherited it from the Egyptians.
+Who, in turn, inherited it from the Egyptians.

-Currently among the English-speaking countries USA, Ireland, South Africa, Canada, Australia and New Zealand follow the same engagement ring custom as people in the UK – wearing their rings on the fourth finger of the left hand.
+Currently, among the English-speaking countries, USA, Ireland, South Africa, Canada, Australia and New Zealand follow the same engagement ring custom as people in the UK – wearing their rings on the fourth finger of the left hand.

 Elsewhere in the world, Turkey, Jordan, Mexico, Sweden, Finland, Croatia, Slovenia and Romania also share it.

-The same tradition also continues in Egypt and Italy, the two countries where this custom was originally forged.
+This same tradition also continues in Egypt and Italy – the two countries where the left hand, fourth finger custom was originally forged.

 In some countries, it’s customary for the woman to wear the engagement ring on the fourth finger of the right hand.

-This is the prevalent custom in many countries, including: Russia, India, the Netherlands, Spain, Norway, Denmark, Russia, Bulgaria, Serbia, Lithuania, Greece, Poland, Austria, Hungary and Venezuela.
+This is the prevalent custom in many countries, including Russia, India, the Netherlands, Spain, Norway, Denmark, Russia, Bulgaria, Serbia, Lithuania, Greece, Poland, Austria, Hungary and Venezuela.

-In these countries the right hand seems to be the established custom regardless of religion.
+In these countries, the right hand seems to be the established custom, regardless of religion.
 The engagement ring is usually put on first, followed by the wedding ring.
-This is for practical reasons because of the order the rings were given in.
+This is simply for practical reasons, because of the order the rings were given in.
 However, this custom can vary according to what feels most comfortable to the bride.